Ezward/Esp32CameraRover2/README.md

 - Add an enhancement request to the github issues.
 That can begin the discussion.
 It would be great to know how you want to use the rover.
 - Before you add a new issue, please search the current issues to see if there is one that covers your concern.
 If there is, add to that discussion.
 Thanks.

+## Setup
+I'm using Visual Studio Code and the Platform I/O plugin for embedded development.
+It's nice because it can handle the C/C++ code and the HTML/CSS/JavaScript code all in one IDE.
+- Install Visual Studio Code: https://code.visualstudio.com/
+- Install Platform I/O into Visual Studio Code: https://platformio.org/platformio-ide
+- git clone the repo to your local machine
+- open the cloned project folder in Visual Studio Code

+NOTE: Currently I do not have a Windows batch scripts that are equivalent to the Bash shell scripts in the tools folder that are used to bundle the client assets into the rover firmware.
+You could do this in a Linux shell if you have installed Linux Subsystem for Windows.
+It may also work in the Git for Windows shell or Cygwin.
+You can also run a VM.  https://itsfoss.com/run-linux-commands-in-windows/  Lastly, if you create equivalent batch scripts, please think about opening a pull request so the community can use them.
+Thanks.